Andrew Armstrong and Daniel George

 Center for Prostate and Urologic Cancers leaders Michael Abern, MD; Daniel George, MD; and Andrew Armstrong, MD

-The DCI Prostate & Urologic Cancer Center provides comprehensive care, education, and training, and conducts clinical, translational, and population research.
-Our team includes urologists, medical oncologists, radiation oncologists, a dedicated genitourinary (GU) radiology group, nurse practitioners, physician assistants, scientists, and pathologists.
+The DCI Prostate & Urologic Cancer Center provides comprehensive patient care and education, professional training, and cutting-edge clinical, translational, and population research.
+Our team includes urologists, medical oncologists, radiation oncologists, a dedicated genitourinary (GU) radiology and pathology group, nurse practitioners, physician assistants, scientists, and pathologists.
 The Center’s priorities are to:

-• Cultivate junior faculty and trainees to become the next generation of clinical and research leaders in the field.
+• Inspire and support careers of junior faculty and trainees to become the next generation of clinical and research leaders in the field

-At Duke Prostate and Urologic Cancer Center, we’ve put together a team of rising stars and world-renowned physicians specializing in detecting and treating all types of urologic cancers — from rare to common — including complex urologic cancer cases.
+At Duke Prostate and Urologic Cancer Center, we’ve put together a team of rising stars and world-renowned physicians specializing in managing patients with all types of urologic cancers — from both common and unusual cases of:

 • Bladder cancer